RomainChor/DataScience/README.md

 It is not "perfect" and under continuous modifications.
 Please feel free to give your opinion so I can improve it :)

-**Pegasos folder**: A work around Pegasos and online convex optimization algorithms.
-Theoretical results, implemetation and simulations on the famous MNIST handwritten digits dataset.
+**Cassava_classification_challenge folder**: notebooks used for Kaggle "Cassava leaf disease classification" challenge to which I contributed from December 2020 to February 2021.
+[Link](https://www.kaggle.com/c/cassava-leaf-disease-classification)

 **Drugs_consumption folder**: A work, in association with Mohamed Ruine, on the "Drugs consumption" dataset from UCI Machine learning repository.
 A proper study, with data exploration followed by a classification problem.
 Various methods used, from boosting to Neural Networks, and advanced aggregation models like stacking.
+(March 2020)

+**Pegasos folder**: A work around Pegasos and online convex optimization algorithms.
+Theoretical results, implemetation and simulations on the famous MNIST handwritten digits dataset.
+(March 2020)